BitcoinDesign/Guide/guide/how-it-works/ecash/design-best-practices.md

       modalImage: trust-mint@2x
       alt: A mobile wallet interface showing a bottom sheet with the option to trust the mint that the token is being sent from, or to auto-swap the mint to their default mint.
       caption: For privacy-focused wallets, ask users to confirm trust or offer auto-swap to their default mint when receiving ecash from an unknown mint.

+images_federation-guardian-info:
+    - file: federation-guardian-info
+      modalImage: federation-guardian-info@2x
+      alt: Example of a guardian status display in a wallet interface.
+      caption: Example of a guardian status display in a wallet interface.

+images_federation-welcome:
+    - file: federation-welcome
+      modalImage: federation-welcome@2x
+      alt: Federation welcome message display in a wallet interface.
+      caption: A welcome message being used durring the new user onboarding process.

+images_federation-expiry:
+    - file: federation-guardian-expiry
+      modalImage: federation-guardian-expiry@2x
+      alt: A mobile wallet interface with a screen that shows a countdown timer and a message that the federation will shut down in 15 days.
+      caption: Federation expiration timestamp displayed as a countdown alter when less 30 days remaining.
+    - file: federation-guardian-expiry-join
+      modalImage: federation-guardian-expiry-join@2x
+      alt: A mobile wallet interface with a screen that shows a countdown timer and a message that the federation will shut down in 15 days.
+      caption: Federation expiration timestamp displayed as a data field when more than 30 days remain or the user hasn't yet joined the federation.

+images_federation-id:
+    - file: federation-id1
+      modalImage: federation-id1@2x
+      alt: Federation identity and version display in a wallet interface
+      caption: Consider the most important information to display to the user about the federation.
+    - file: federation-id2
+      modalImage: federation-id2@2x
+      alt: Federation descriptions display in a wallet interface
+      caption: Different federation operator may use the description fields differently.
+Consider this when designing your federation details screen.
+    - file: federation-id3
+      modalImage: federation-id3@2x
+      alt: Federation contact information display in a wallet interface
+      caption: Contact information is optional for the federation operator to include.
+If there is no contact information, consider not displaying this metadata.
+    - file: federation-id4
+      modalImage: federation-id4@2x
+      alt: Example of important announcements display in a wallet interface
+      caption: A message of the day can consists of anything the federation operator wants to tell the user.
+It can for example be used to announce a new feature or a upcoming maintenance.

+images_cashu-id:
+    - file: cashu-id1
+      modalImage: cashu-id1@2x
+      alt: Mint identity and version display in a wallet interface
+      caption: Consider the most important information to display to the user about the mint.
+    - file: cashu-id2
+      modalImage: cashu-id2@2x
+      alt: Mint descriptions display in a wallet interface
+      caption: Different mint operator may use the description fields differently.
+Consider this when designing your mint details screen.
+    - file: cashu-id3
+      modalImage: cashu-id3@2x
+      alt: Mint contact information display in a wallet interface
+      caption: Contact information is optional for the mint operator to include.
+If there is no contact information, consider not displaying this metadata.
+    - file: cashu-id4
+      modalImage: cashu-id4@2x
+      alt: Example of important announcements display in a wallet interface
+      caption: A message of the day can consists of anything the mint operator wants to tell the user.
+It can for example be used to announce a new feature or a upcoming maintenance.
+    - file: cashu-id5
+      modalImage: cashu-id5@2x
+      alt: Example of supported features display in a wallet interface
+      caption: Supported features are pulled by indexing a mints information and reading what nuts the mint has implemented.

 ---
 {% include picture.html
    image = "/assets/images/guide/how-it-works/ecash/best-practicies.jpg"